 EPICOH 2021 will be hosted virtually this year.
 We will make use of a virtual conference platform that will allow participants to experience the live sessions and view recorded on demand content at their convenience.
-The conference will enable networking with other participants in a variety of ways , including a networking lounge that will allow you to join friends and colleagues for face-to-face chats!
-As many members have expressed an interest in a hybrid meeting, the organizing committee will continue to monitor the pandemic situation, and evaluate whether some in-person features are possible.
-Stay tuned!
+The conference will enable networking with other participants in a variety of ways, including a networking lounge that will allow you to join friends and colleagues for face-to-face chats!

 The Scientific Committee on Epidemiology in Occupational Health (EPICOH) of the ICOH has as its main function, promotion of communication among epidemiologists, industrial hygienists, and other occupational health scientists worldwide.
 EPICOH provides a forum for the discussion of problems unique to the study of health and work.
 With membership open to occupational epidemiologists and other scientists worldwide, EPICOH provides a variety of forums for discussions, critical reviews, collaborations and education on issues of occupational exposures and their human health effects.